fleurhes/PortfolioGC/README.md

 # **Brandon Max Flores Portfolio**
 ## About Me

-Hello, My name is Brandon Max Flores, and I am a recent CUNY College of Staten Island graduate with a Bachelor of Science in Communications Design and Digital Media.
+Hello, my name is Brandon Max Flores, and I am a recent CUNY College of Staten Island graduate with a Bachelor of Science in Communications Design and Digital Media.

-I am currently a Communications Specialist for Johnson & Johnson, working in the Global Communications sector leveraging data analysis and statsitics to promote and verify proper distribution targeting and metric tracking across teams.
+I am currently a Communications Specialist for MedTech by Johnson & Johnson, working in the Global Health Communications sector leveraging data analysis and statistics to promote and verify proper distribution targeting and metric tracking across teams.
 I also am working with Michael Mandiberg of the Graduate Center as a Research Assistant supporting their work with machine learning, topic modeling, and data-driven art.

 I am currently enrolled as a non-matriculated student at the Graduate Center and seeking admission for the Fall 2025 Semester.